 You can have one companion with you at a time and you can switch between that companion and Trevor whenever in the game depending on you preference.
 First, take a little detour and you will find Grant.
 He can climb on walls and change his jump direction midair making him a good choice for some of the platforming action (So yes, the controls are stiff intentionally and as I mentioned in the review for Castlevania 1 I do not think it is a bad thing).
 Then depending on your route you can switch him out for either Alucard or Sypha.

 Personally I find Alucard’s route to be more difficult but Alucard himself is pretty cool.
 His attacks are pretty weak but he can change himself into a bat anytime and fly over some of the most difficult parts of the game.
 This might sound kind of broken but the duration of his bat form depends on how many hearts you have collected.
 The bat form takes around 1 heart per second so you are going to want to use it only when necessary.
-Sypha can use some pretty bad ass magic, her magic can be stronger than Trevor’s attacks.
-Ice or fire, both are very devastating and fun to use.
-For me she is probably the most fun to play of the 3 companions since Grant and Alucard are kind of weak fighting and are less all-around and more situational fighters so if you have them with you, Trevor will do most of the fighting.
+Sypha can use some pretty bad ass magi and her magic can be stronger than Trevor’s attacks.
+Ice and fire are both very devastating and fun to use.
+For me she is probably the most fun to play of the 3 companions since Grant and Alucard are kind of weak and are less all-around and more situational.
+So if you have them with you, Trevor will do most of the fighting.
 But still maybe having Trevor fight, and Alucard just fly is a better combo.
 But believe me when I say Alucard’s route is difficult.

-The difficulty in this game is the highest I know for any Castlevania, and that is something seeing as the series is infamous for it’s difficulty.
+The difficulty in this game is among the highest among the Castlevania games, and that is something seeing as the series is infamous for it’s difficulty.
 Stage 7 in the Alucard route is nightmarish (1:09:00 in the longplay below).
-I consider myself to be a good Castlevania player, but that stage took me probably around 30 tries, every time I died I jumped up and screamed out of tension(my girlfriend was getting pretty mad at me at that point).
+I consider myself to be a good Castlevania player, but that stage took me probably around 30 tries, every time I died I jumped up and screamed out of tension(my wife was getting pretty mad at me at that point).
 After going through the hellish stage I died at the boss, in the next try I got through the boss only to find there was a 2nd boss, and after I finally got him I was greeted by a 3rd boss.
 You need such a perfect run to get though this stage, but the feeling of accomplishment when I finally got though it, holy moly that was a good feeling, but more awaited.
 The stages after that one are also hellish, although I still think stage 7 is the most difficult.
 Dracula himself is no joke either.

 The gameplay is still as solid as in the first game and builds on it making this an ultimate retro gaming experience.
 When comparing this game to the original Castlevania it plays the same but just does everything bigger and better!